etlbox/etlbox.website/doks_v1.8/content/recipes/destinations/memory-destination.md

 ---
 title: "Memory Destination"
-description: "Examples and code recipes for the MemoryDestination component."
+description: "C# recipes for MemoryDestination in ETLBox.
+Collect pipeline output in memory for tests, debugging, or further processing in .NET."
 lead: "This article contains example code that shows the usage of the MemoryDestination component."
 draft: false
 images: []